Up & Coming

 Chris Dilley

-Chris Dilley has been a cooperative grocery retail manager for nearly 20 years.
+Chris Dilley has been a cooperative grocery retail manager for over 20 years, nearly all of that at People’s Food Co-op of Kalamazoo, with a recent year-long stint at the store opening manager with Detroit People’s Food Co-op.
 He is passionate about the cooperative model, operational excellence, local food systems development, and equitable access for all.
-As a Columinate consultant he now shares his experience with co-ops throughout the country, supporting start-ups and transitions of all types, with an interest in eventually making Michigan’s cooperative economy the strongest in the nation.
+He now shares his experience with co-ops throughout the country, supporting start-ups and transitions of all types through Columinate.
+His goal is to make Michigan’s cooperative economy the strongest in the nation.
 He lives in Kalamazoo, MI, with his wife and son, and their pup, Cayanne.
 He enjoys reading science fiction, cooking new things, and long walks in the woods.

 Speaker